1. These terms

 (d) use any Documents in support of the use permitted under this clause 15.2 and make up to 2 copies of the Documents as are reasonably necessary for its lawful use.

-Except as expressly set out in this Licence or as permitted by any local law, you undertake:
+Except as expressly set out in this License or as permitted by any local law, you undertake:

 (e) not to copy the digital content or the Documents except where such copying is incidental to normal use of the digital content, or where it is necessary for the purpose of back-up or operational security;